-They can extend their knowledge by attending specialized courses and benefiting from a vast seminar program attracting major speakers from all over the world.
+They can extend their knowledge by attending specialized courses and benefit from a vast seminar program attracting major speakers from all over the world.
 At the end of their studies (typically three years), students defend their PhD according to European guidelines.

 The current call is now closed

-PPU Specific Programs
+PPU and PPU-Satellite Programs

 China National Biotec Group (CNBG) is a subsidiary of the China National Pharmaceutical Group Corporation (SINOPHARM).
 Its development is part of the history of Chinese biological product industry, and it greatly contributed to China's endeavor to eradicate or reduce the incidence of various severe infectious diseases.
 By manufacturing and supplying over 200 types of biological products for disease prevention and for therapeutic and diagnostic use (including all vaccines for Chinese EPI program), CNBG plays a major role in safeguarding the health of the world's largest population.

-The partnership between Institut Pasteur (IP) and China National Biotec Group (CNBG) is dedicated to foster R&D industrial partnerships that translates science into outcomes beneficial to patients with disease and to disease prevention.
+The partnership between Institut Pasteur (IP) and China National Biotec Group (CNBG) is dedicated to foster R&D industrial partnerships that translate science into outcomes beneficial to patients with disease and to disease prevention.
 Through an interdisciplinary and comprehensive cooperation, Institut Pasteur and CNBG join forces to develop, promote and facilitate research/training of young Chinese scientists through a three-year PhD program that takes place on the Institut Pasteur campus.
 The Pasteur-Paris University Program PPU-CNBG provides academic and professional training to highly motivated CNBG employees who are involved in cutting-edge projects developed on the campus.

 Institut Imagine is Europe's leading center for research, care and teaching on genetic diseases, and its mission is to understand and cure them.
 The Institute brings together 1000 of the best doctors, researchers and healthcare personnel in an architecture that creates synergies.
 It is this unprecedented continuum of expertise, combined with proximity to patients, that allows Imagine to accelerate discoveries and their applications for the benefit of patients.